 The early '90s saw Ginn return from his exile as he began issuing solo albums, including such titles as Getting Even, Payday, Dick, and Let It Burn, as well as surprisingly relaunching Gone.
-Ginn has also performed alongside other acts (Mojack, Hor, Killer Tweaker Bees, etc.), briefly operated a coffeehouse, The Idea Room, and has been known to appear under an alias, Poindexter Stewart, on his own radio program, Screw Radio.
-In 2003, Ginn put together a new version of Black Flag (he and Cadena were the only recognizable names) to perform benefit shows for several different cat rescues.
+Ginn has also performed as part of several other acts (Mojack, Hor, Killer Tweaker Bees, etc.), briefly operated a coffeehouse, The Idea Room, and has been known to appear under an alias, Poindexter Stewart, on his own radio program, Screw Radio.
+In 2003, Ginn staged three Black Flag reunion shows to benefit several cat rescue organizations, though Dez Cadena was the only readily recognizable former member besides Ginn.
 Ginn moved to Taylor, Texas in 2004 and created a new instrumental band called the Texas Corrugators; he played everything but drums, which were handled by Steve DeLollis.
 They recorded two albums, Bent Edge in 2007 and Goof Off Experts in 2008.
-(Live outings included different personnel, with Ginn on bass and guitar, with guitarist Gary Piazza and New Monsoon's Sean Hutchinson on drums.)
-Ginn describes their live sets as being 100-percent live improvisation incorporating rock, jazz, Latin, psychedelia, and country.
-In 2010 he changed the name of the band to the Taylor Texas Corrugators and released the album Legends of Williamson County on SST.
-Meanwhile, he continued to release experimental albums under his own name, including 2011s We Are Amused and 2013's Fearless Leaders. ~ Greg Prato, Rovi
+(Live outings included different personnel, with Ginn on bass and guitar, and with guitarist Gary Piazza and New Monsoon's Sean Hutchinson on drums.)
+Ginn described their live sets as being 100 percent live improvisation incorporating rock, jazz, Latin, psychedelia, and country.
+In 2010 he changed the group's name to the Taylor Texas Corrugators and released the album Legends of Williamson County on SST.
+Meanwhile, he continued to release experimental albums under his own name, including 2011's We Are Amused and 2013's Fearless Leaders.